-The general agricultural conditions sub-index declined by 5 index points in the second quarter of this year to 64.
+After seeing good summer rainfall in 2017 which led to record maize and soybean harvest, confidence regarding general agricultural conditions sub-index declined by 17 index points in the third quarter of this year to 48.
 This is largely underpinned by unfavourable dry weather conditions in the Western Cape province - which is a key producer of winter grains, horticulture products and wine.

-The financing costs sub-index was up by 4 index points in the second quarter of this year to 33.
-To some extent, this is due to expectations of higher costs of servicing debt after the recent credit rating downgrades.
+Notwithstanding the recent interest rate cut, the financing costs sub-index was up by 17 index points in the third quarter of this year to 50.
+To some extent, this is due to expectations of higher costs of servicing debt in anticipation of more credit rating downgrades.